kyverno/website/content/en/docs/Writing policies/validate.md

 2. `?` - matches a single alphanumeric character

-The following validation rule checks for a label in Deployment, StatefuleSet and DaemonSet resources:
+The following validation rule checks for a label in Deployment, StatefulSet, and DaemonSet resources:

 ````yaml
 apiVersion: kyverno.io/v1